Sagebox/Sagebox-rs/README.md

 ## Quick Examples (Sagebox in a Nutshell)

-If you want some quick controls such as buttons, sliders, or some text widgets, etc., you typically use controls in two lines of code: one line to define the control, and one line to use it.
+To create quick controls such as buttons, sliders, or text widgets, etc., you typically use controls in two lines of code: one line to define the control, and one line to use it.

 For example, if you want a slider and a button, all you need are these two lines: